vimaexd/website/blog/06092025-linux/linux.md

-my main issue with linux and why i haven't been able to go full time sooner is a lack of professional creative tools. i make music and my DAW of choice is Ableton Live. while it is possible to run Live under Wine. even if i am able to get a DAW running, on the whole it's a fairly janky experience. there is hope for the future however!
-[Bitwig Studio](https://www.bitwig.com/) (a daw created by former Ableton employees) has native linux support, and there are tools like [yabridge](https://github.com/robbert-vdh/yabridge) to enable windows VST/CLAP plugins to run under Wine and interface with them in a linux host daw seamlessly.
+my main issue with linux and why i haven't been able to go full time sooner is a lack of professional creative tools. i make music and my DAW of choice is Ableton Live. while it is possible to run Live under Wine, even if i am able to get a DAW running on the whole it's a fairly janky experience. there is hope for the future however- [Bitwig Studio](https://www.bitwig.com/) (a daw created by former Ableton employees) has native linux support, and there are tools like [yabridge](https://github.com/robbert-vdh/yabridge) to enable windows VST/CLAP plugins to run under Wine and interface with them in a linux host daw seamlessly.